 - Calm yourself down

-- When you feel triggered and big emotions come up.
+- When you feel triggered and anger boils up.
 Stop and pause.

 - Take a few deep breaths or focus your energy on something else.

 - Name it – You can say something like, “I feel myself getting upset.
 Can I have a minute to calm down?”